Dark Water (short story collection)

 Dark Water is the English title of a collection of short stories by Koji Suzuki, originally published in Japan as Honogurai mizu no soko kara (Kanji: 仄暗い水の底から; literally, From the Depths of Dark Waters).
-The book was first published in 1996, and released in 2004 in English translation.
+The book was first published in 1996 and released in 2004 in an English translation.

 The collection contains seven stories, and an extra plotline forming the prologue and epilogue.